symforce.opt.optimization_problem module

 List[str]

-Generate everything needed to optimize problem in C++.
+Generate everything needed to optimize self in C++.
 This currently assumes there is only one factor generated for the optimization problem.

 Parameters: